mkdizajn/mkdizajn/README.md

 ### Hi there 👋

-# 📫 How to reach me:
+📫 Some of the ways to reach me:

 <p align="center">
   <a href="https://twitter.com/mkdizajn" target="_blank">